dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 :doc:`D-Wave Cloud Client configuration file </docs_cloud/sdk_index>`
 that Ocean tools use unless overridden explicitly or with environment variables.
 Your configuration file can include one or more solvers.

+.. [#]
+   For information about using solvers in alternative geographical regions, see the :ref:`sapi_intro_multiregion` section below.

 .. note:: When you work in D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ IDE, SAPI information such as your API token is pre-configured in the default